masasnakamura/2025_ACSNanosciAu_EXAFS/README.md

 <br>

 - examples : The examples of the structural analyses, The results shown in the above mentioned paper
-  - feffinp : The FEFF calculation results
+  - feffinp : The FEFF calculation results (Outputs were not uploaded to reduce contents)
   - in : The experimental data (Athena project files)
   - out : The EXAFS analyses results
     - {samplename}
-      - dat : The EXAFS spectra extracted after background subtraction and Fourier transforms
+      - dat : The EXAFS spectra extracted after background subtraction and Fourier transforms (Outputs were not uploaded to reduce contents except for sample "PGM")
       - fit : The EXAFS fitting result of the last cycle of the fitting
       - trial{n} : The results of the {n}th cycle of the fitting
       - samplename_fit.txt : Summary of the fitting result